osirislab/fork-sentry/README.md

 $ curl -X POST -d '{"owner":"OWNER", "name": "NAME", "github_token": "ghp_TOKEN", "api_token": "API_TOKEN"}' -H 'Content-Type: application/json' https://endpoint.example/dispatch
 ```

 or preferably through the Actions runner itself, which can be put on a schedule.
-The __dispatcher__ extracts all forks and enqueues them for the analyzer.
+The __dispatcher__ extracts all forks and publishes each for analyzers to subscribe and
+consume.

 ### Analyzer

+For an individual fork, we check the following:

+* Name typosquatting
+* Known malware signatures
+* Suspicious capabilities

+Previously detected samples are also checked using their _locality-sensitive hashes_ against a database with [this technique](https://www.virusbulletin.com/virusbulletin/2015/11/optimizing-ssdeep-use-scale).

+### Alert Function

+Potentially malicious forks are written back to the issue tracker in this step.

 ## License